 - Women on Writing is a site that prides itself on creating a community of women writers and connecting them with agents, publishers and readers.
 They have a blog and feature writing contests and classes.
 They also accept submissions, Amber wrote a piece for them recently.
 Find it here: Friday Speak Out!: Writing at 4 a.m.
 Will Change Your Life

 How authors like us write and publish books is ever-changing in today’s landscape.
 Staying up to date on the latest trends or strategies for success can be overwhelming.
-I hope as you work your way through this list you’ll find answers to your questions.
+I hope as you work your way through this list of best writing websites for writers you’ll find answers to your questions.

 Here at Pen and Parent we are always thinking of ways to serve authors, writers and bloggers.
 If you’d like to see us cover a topic that we haven’t or you are interested in guest posting, drop us a line: firstname.lastname@example.org

-In an attempt to help authors, freelance writers and bloggers, Amber and I recently released our eBook How to Make a Living as a Writer.
+In an attempt to help authors, freelance writers and bloggers, Amber and I wrote an eBook called How to Make a Living as a Writer.
 The coolest thing about it is that there are over 200 publications that are looking for writers and pay for article submissions.
 We also share vital information about traditional and self-publishing, freelance writing and blogging tips.
 One of our early readers had this to say about it:

 "This book is a useful tool for anyone looking to monetize their writing in the modern world.
 It teaches you how to make money writing from traditional methods all the way to monetizing blog posts with affiliate marketing and product development.
 It's factual and direct, but also friendly and encouraging.
 A must-read for any budding modern writers!" --Lauren

 If you read it and find it helpful, we’d be pleased as punch if you’d leave us a review.